dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/censor-censure.md

 ## 2. The Roman magistracy

-The "censorship" was established, by tradition, in 443 BC.
+The office of censor was established, by tradition, in 443 BC.
 Two censors were elected at approximately five-year intervals and held office for eighteen months, a limit imposed by the *lex Aemilia* of 434.
 Their competence was threefold: the census proper, comprising the registration of citizens, the valuation of property, and the assignment of men to tribes and centuries; the *lectio senatus*, the periodic revision of the senatorial roll; and the *regimen morum*, the supervision of conduct.

+The magistracy is conventionally called *the censorship* in English, and the term is correct: the suffix denotes tenure of office, as in *consulship*, *praetorship*, and *kingship*, and one holds the censorship as one holds the consulship.
+That this collides with the modern sense of suppressing publications is an accident of the history traced below, in which the same word came to name both an office and a practice.
+The two senses should be kept apart, and the office is meant throughout this section.

 The instrument of the third was the *nota censoria*, a mark entered beside a citizen's name in the register and accompanied by a brief *subscriptio* stating its cause.
 The recorded grounds are various — cowardice, perjury, cruelty toward slaves, extravagance, neglect of one's land, mismanagement of a household, celibacy.
 The sanction was not pecuniary but positional: removal from the Senate, forfeiture of the public horse, transfer to a lower tribe.
 The severity of Cato the Elder's censorship of 184 BC was such that *Censorius* attached permanently to his name.